chengji253/chengji253.github.io/_pages/about.md

 ======

-I am a PhD Candidate at the School of Computer Science, Sun Yat-sen University, under supervision of Prof. Kai Huang.
+I received my Ph.D. degree from the School of Computer Science, Sun Yat-sen University, under the supervision of Prof. Kai Huang.

-Before starting my PhD, I have worked as a algorithm engineer Intern at Huawei IAS BU in Hangzhou.
-I have also worked as a robotics algorithm engineer at CVTE in Guangzhou.

-I obtained my Bachelor's Degree and Master's Degree in control science and engineering, school of automation, Northwestern Polytechnical University, where I did research in multi UAVs under supervision of Prof. Jinwen Hu.
-You can find more info about my work in my github repositories.
+Prior to that, I received both my Bachelor's and Master's degrees in Control Science and Engineering from the School of Automation, Northwestern Polytechnical University, under the supervision of Prof. Jinwen Hu.

+My research focuses on optimization and planning for robotic systems.
+I am particularly interested in developing optimization-based methods for multi-robot coordination, task allocation, scheduling, and autonomous decision-making.

+More information about my research can be found in my GitHub repositories.

 -------